endurantgames/cosmiclegends/src/classes/divine.md

 ::::::::::: ability-list ::::::::::::

-Skill of Artemis
+Courage of Ares

-:   Divinely granted knowledge gives you skill in nearly
+:   Your divine spirit won't give up, even when the odds are
-    every field.
+    against you.
-    When you make a skill roll, if you don't have that skill, add 1 to the dice pool.
+    When you are below half your Health, add 1 to the dice pool to advance any Goal.

 Speed of Hermes